AndersenLab/alignment-nf/README.md

 * `andersenlab/alignment` ([link](https://hub.docker.com/r/andersenlab/alignment)): Docker image is created within this pipeline using GitHub actions.
 Whenever a change is made to `env/align.Dockerfile` or `.github/workflows/build_docker.yml` GitHub actions will create a new docker image and push if successful
 * `andersenlab/blobtools` ([link](https://hub.docker.com/r/andersenlab/blobtools)): Docker image is created manually, code can be found in the [dockerfile](https://github.com/AndersenLab/dockerfile/tree/master/blobtools) repo.
+* `andersenlab/multiqc` ([link](https://hub.docker.com/r/andersenlab/multiqc)): Docker image is created within the [trim-fq-nf](https://github.com/andersenlab/trim-fq-nf/) pipeline using GitHub actions.
+Whenever a change is made to `env/multiqc.Dockerfile` or `.github/workflows/build_multiqc_docker.yml` GitHub actions will create a new docker image and push if successful